ZupIT/ritchie-cli/DEVELOPER_GUIDE.md

 #### Pkg

-This module is the core of the project, any command or functionality is developed here and added to **Cobra** via `main`.
+This module is the core of the project, any command or functionality is generally developed here and added to **Cobra** via `main`.
+Some of the features developed are listed below:
+* api: contains main constants such as the user home directory and core commands list.
+* autocomplete: contains inline scripts and logic for the `rit completion` commands.
+* cmd: contains most of core commands implementation.
+You can find commands such as listing, creating, and deleting resources here.
+For simple implementations they are enough, but they might call dedicated modules to perform certain actions.
+* credential: contains logic related to credential manipulation, such as the files they are saved and how to manage them.
+* env: helper to resolve credential from input runners.
+* formula: contains all formula manipulation implementations, such as building, resolving, creating, and running formulas
+* git: module to add, remove, or manage other formula repos.
+* http: header definitions
+* metric: sends collected anonymous metrics via http requests.
+* prompt: Ritchie's adaptations on the `survey` module for user input.
+* rcontext: manages user contexts.
+Handles files modifications and context activation so users can run formulas using different sets of credentials (i.e.: development, staging, production)
+* rtutorial: basic implementation of tutorial texts.
+Tutorial are helper texts that can be added to each command to provide the user with more context on that action.
+* stdin: JSON stdin parser
+* upgrade: manages and performs upgrades on Ritchie
+* version: manages and resolves Ritchie's versioning

 #### Testdata